 But how do you draw a miniature drawing?
 What special methods do you need to know?

 My short answer is that whatever method you use for other drawings will work if you want to draw a miniature drawing.
-The biggest adjustment you’ll have to make is the length pencil strokes; they will need to be shorter!
+The biggest adjustment you’ll have to make is the length of pencil strokes; they need to be smaller!